welcome gallery lenticular desk designs exhibits publications products biography digital history links

 By December rumors were rampant that a new Macintosh (the Macintosh Plus) would be announced in January.
 It was said to have a minimum of 1 Megabyte of memory upgradeable to 4 whole Megabytes, a new high speed interface for connecting external hard drives and other peripherals.

-The year 1985 was one of great change in the computer world as well as for myself I not only changed jobs, but I'd also just moved to a new house out in the suburbs.
+The year 1985 was one of great change in the computer world as well as for myself.
+I would not only change jobs, but we'd also just moved from our city home to a new home way out in the western suburbs.
 Most of all, my attitude toward Kodak had changed.
 I never thought I'd be at Kodak for the long term, I figured I'd just work there till I got a break doing something I really enjoyed.
 Now however, I was actually beginning to enjoy my work at Kodak.
 The new technologies I was being exposed to held great promise and it was great fun to explore.

 1984 1985 1986 1987 1988 1989 1990 1991 1992 1993

-welcome gallery lenticular desk designs exhibits publications products biography digital history links
+welcome photography 3d lenticular art desk designs products digital history links

 Buy Fine Art Originals and Prints